schickling/dotfiles/nixpkgs/home-manager/modules/fish-functions/gwt/README.md

 $ gwt new livestore /home/schickling/code/worktrees/livestore/schickling--2025-09-23-bright-curie-42

+$ cd /home/schickling/code/worktrees/livestore/schickling--2025-09-23-bright-curie-42
+$ gwt zellij
+gwt: attaching to zellij session 'livestore--schickling--2025-09-23-bright-curie-42'
 ```

 The second `gwt new` example shows the random Docker-style slug that is generated when no slug is provided.
+The `gwt zellij` subcommand must be run from inside a worktree directory and refuses to start if you are already inside another Zellij session.

 ## Testing changes
 - Run `home-manager switch --flake .#$(hostname)` from the repository root to rebuild your profile and reload the function and completions.